chesslablab/react-board/README.md

 - `onFastRewindClick` allows to implement on fast rewind logic.
 - `onSkipPreviousClick` allows to implement on skip previous logic.
 - `onSkipNextClick` allows to implement on skip next logic.
 - `onFastForwardClick` allows to implement on fast forward logic.

+An array of FEN strings representing the history of moves is passed as a prop to both components in the `stateSanMovesTable` and `stateHistoryButtons` parameters, respectively.
+The `back` key-value pair, which indicates which one of the FEN positions is currently displayed, also needs to be passed.

 ```js
 import { HistoryButtons, SanMovesTable } from '@chesslablab/reactblab';